svenmalvik/svenmalvik.com/_posts/2021-01-01-azure-cli-update.md

 `az config set auto-upgrade.enable=yes`

-Ok, not 100% correct yet because you get asked if you are really sure that you want to update.
+Ok, not 100% developer-friendly yet because you get asked if you are really sure that you want to update.
 That is annoying.
 Keep the Azure CLI up to date without EVER being prompted:

 `az config set auto-upgrade.prompt=no`